Critical energy landscape of linear soft spheres: Discussion and Conclusion

 Our work opens a series of perspectives: on one hand, it would be extremely interesting to characterize the rheology of strained linear spheres \cite{BU16,RUYZ15}.
 A possible way to look for that would be to perform similar experiments as in Ref. \cite{CR00strain, FS17, SPB19} and to analyze the statistical properties of avalanches.
 On the other hand, it would be interesting to investigate other concave penalty exponents $\alpha<1$, or more complex potentials, to see if different non-linear criticality may arise.
 Moreover, by switching on temperature, one may investigate if marginal stability emerges at a critical point, the Gardner transition \cite{KPUZ13,BCJPSZ16, BU18}.
 Finally, further work is required to understand the behavior of bulk quantities such as energy and pressure close to unjamming.
 Likely, this cannot be obtained from the scaling valid for $\alpha>1$ \cite{durian1995foam,OSLN03,Wyart,GLS16}, and it may be important to study the leading corrections to this scaling for $\alpha$ close to one.
 While our data hints at such phenomenology, further investigations are needed.
 A possible way to investigate this point would be to progressively compress a configuration from jamming.
 The dynamics should be dominated by contacts carrying forces close to one becoming overlaps while small gaps becoming contacts with a net flux of gaps from the positive to the negative side of the distribution.
 How to describe such dynamics is left for future work.

-\acknowledgments{This work was supported by "Investissements d'Avenir" LabExPALM (ANR-10-LABX-0039-PALM) and by the Simons foundation (grants No.~454941, S.~Franz).
-SF is a member of the Institut Universitaire de France. }
+\paragraph{Funding information} This work was supported by ``Investissements d'Avenir" LabExPALM (ANR-10-LABX-0039-PALM) and by the Simons foundation (grants No.~454941, S.~Franz).
+SF is a member of the Institut Universitaire de France.